No-Hair Theorem in the Wake of Event Horizon Telescope: Introduction

-In this direction, Johannsen \& Psaltis \cite{Johannsen:2011dh} without restoring to an additional matter field have built a well-behaved hairy Kerr spacetime metric with just one dimensionless hair parameter that is under our attention in this paper for confronting the EHT shadow of M87* \footnote{It is notable that there is also other parametric hairy BH solutions with two additional parameters that have been developed in the absence of any fundamental matter field \cite{Ovalle:2020kpd,Contreras:2021yxe}.
-It newly was subject to the EHT observations of M87* \cite{Afrin:2021imp}. }.
+In this direction, Johannsen \& Psaltis \cite{Johannsen:2011dh} without restoring to an additional matter field have built a well-behaved hairy Kerr spacetime metric with just one dimensionless hair parameter\footnote{It is notable that there is also other parametric hairy BH solutions with two additional parameters that have been developed in the absence of any fundamental matter field \cite{Ovalle:2020kpd,Contreras:2021yxe}.
+It newly was subject to the EHT observations of M87* \cite{Afrin:2021imp}.
+It would be interesting to know that within generic metric theories of gravity also built some parametric frameworks to describe the spacetime of BHs with spherical symmetry \cite{Rezzolla:2014mua} and axisymmetry \cite{Konoplya:2016jvv}, which have some advantages.}.
+In this paper, we wish to face it to the EHT image recorded of the M87* shadow.
 Incorporating the hair parameter into the standard Kerr metric riches it for two perspectives.
 First, depending on the sign of hair parameter, we are dealing with two types of deformed solutions: Kerr naked singularity and Kerr BH.
 The latter enjoys this benefit that up to the extreme limit of spin everywhere outside of the horizon is free of singularity.
-Second, it is dimensionless, in agreement with discussions proposed in \cite{Glampedakis:2021oie} that essential requirement to probe the possible deviations of deformed Kerr metrics by SMBH shadow, is that the non-Kerr characters be dimensionless.
+Second, it is dimensionless, in agreement with discussions proposed in \cite{Glampedakis:2021oie}.
+There it is shown that an essential requirement to probe the possible deviations of the Kerr metric by SMBH shadow is that the non-Kerr character(s) be dimensionless.
 An important point that one should pay attention to about the underlying metric is that it in essence is not a direct vacuum solution of the Einstein equations rather indeed it is derived in a kind of perturbative procedure in order to embed the various possible departures from the Kerr solution in the modified gravities \cite{Atamurotov:2013sca}.
 In this way, we can evaluate the validity of NHT via a rich and well-behaved parametric framework deviated from standard Kerr.
-Throughout this paper, motivated by data analysis of M87* by the EHT team \cite{Akiyama:2019fyp}, as well as simulations of the twist of the light emitted from the Einstein ring around M87*'s shadow \cite{Tamburini:2019vrf}, we will restrict ourselves to high rotation situations particularly within the range $a=(0.9\mp0.1)M$.
+Throughout this paper, motivated by data analysis of M87* by the EHT team \cite{Akiyama:2019fyp}, as well as simulations of the twist of the light emitted from the Einstein ring around M87* shadow \cite{Tamburini:2019vrf}, we will restrict ourselves to high rotation situations particularly within the range $a=(0.9\mp0.1)M$.
 There is another hint for adopting this strategy and that is the Kerr BH with high rotation is one of the known candidates to explain high energy jets outflow from the center of galaxies as a host of SMBHs \cite{Blandford:1977ds}.
 Also, recently in \cite{Ng:2020ruv} shown that the fast-spinning BHs can be utilized in the search for dark matter particles, particularly ultralight bosons such as axions.
 Actually, it is shown that in the presence of the high rotation BHs the ultralight bosons in some mass ranges are ruled out which is of great value in the search for dark matter.